Quick-Start Guide

 <script async src="https://js.sitesearch360.com/plugin/bundle/0000.js"></script>

-Next time you return to the Search Designer to tweak some settings, all you need to do to apply your changes is click "Publish" and wait a few minutes.
-No need to touch the code ever again.
+Next time you return to the Search Designer to adjust settings, click Publish and wait a few minutes for your changes to go live.
+No need to touch the code again.

-Hoping for something even easier?
-You might be able to use one of our many plugins or extensions!
+You may be able to skip the manual installation entirely by using one of our plugins or extensions.

-However you decide to install our search, we hope you and your visitors enjoy your improved search experience.
-Please do not hesitate to reach out with any questions or feedback.
+However you choose to install your search, we hope you and your visitors enjoy the experience.
+Reach out with any questions or feedback.